rille111/Workshops.Containers/kubernetes-efk-logging/readme.md

 If we wanna do everything manually, we will do https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes

+Lastly, we will configure the web client .NET app to use Serilog for structured logging.

 ## Requirements
-An entire EFK-stack eats lots of resources.
-So to be safe, you need at least 3 nodes or 6 vcpus if you're running in the cloud, and 4 if Minikube.
-For RAM?
-Dunno.
-Will monitor the resource usage in grafana before and after installation.
+An entire EFK-stack eats pretty much resources.
+So to be safe, you need at least
+* Around 2-3ghz for the vCPU total (since you wanna run other stuff too!) depending on the 1 or 3-pod version.
+* For RAM?
+Dunno but consider 1-2gigs for the 1-pod version.

 ## Choices
 The docs state that we can either: